-According to the New York City Department of Health and Mental Hygiene, New York City is experiencing community transmission of COVID-19.
+According to the New York City Department of Health and Mental Hygiene, New York City continues to experience growing community transmission of COVID-19.
 The following common steps as recommended by the CDC should be taken to avoid the spread:

 - Practice social distancing (at least 6 feet apart).

-- Wear a cloth face covering when out in public especially when you can not practice social distancing.
+- Wear a face covering over your nose and mouth when out in public especially when you cannot practice social distancing.